untitledbot/untitled-bot/README.md

 # untitled-bot

-untitled-bot is a multi-purpose bot that has a lot of room for customization and
-(soon) plugin development.
-You can self host it as well.
+untitled-bot is a multi-purpose bot that has a lot of room for customization.
+You can self-host it as well.

 ![Build](https://github.com/AlexIsOK/untitled-bot/workflows/Java%20CI%20with%20Maven%20(UBUNTU)/badge.svg)
 ![Version](https://img.shields.io/badge/version-1.3-blue)